TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onLoad: This callback will be fired at the beginning of getting list and on every page load after resotore whole state.
+* **onLoad**: This callback will be fired at the beginning of getting list and on every page load after resotore whole state.

 Let me explain it, at the begining of a session you may want to load a list of most recent notifications or chats history.
 Again, after every page load the plugin reloads the whole state.
 On these both occasions, this event will be fired.
 Run the sample application and test it.
 ```js